Richard Friedrich Johannes Pfeiffer: Career

+He moved to Königsberg to enter the chair of hygiene in 1899, succeeding Erwin von Esmarch (1855–1915).
+He remained in that city until 1909, when he moved on to the same chair in Breslau.
+Pfeiffer retired there as emeritus in 1925.

+Pfeiffer died on 15 September 1945 in Bad Landeck (Prussia, which is now Poland).

+Controversy

 When the Spanish flu, the history's deadliest known influenza pandemic, began in 1918, most scientists believed that Pfeiffer's bacillus caused influenza.
 With the lethality of this outbreak (which killed an estimated 20 to 100 million worldwide) came urgency—researchers around the world began to search for Pfeiffer's bacillus in patients, hoping to develop antisera and vaccines that would protect against infection.
 In many patients, but not all, the bacteria were found.
 Failures to isolate B. influenzae (now known as Haemophilus influenzae) were generally ascribed to inadequate technique, as the bacteria were notoriously difficult to culture.

 The first blow to Pfeiffer's theory came from Peter Olitsky and Frederick Gates at The Rockefeller Institute.
 Olitsky and Gates took nasal secretions from patients infected with the 1918 flu and passed them through Berkefeld filters, which exclude bacteria.
 The infectious agent — which caused lung disease in rabbits — passed through the filter, suggesting that it was not a bacterium.
 Although the duo had perhaps isolated the influenza virus (which they nevertheless referred to as an atypical bacterium called Bacterium pneumosintes), other researchers could not reproduce their results.